 Limits for acceptable credit deficiencies applicable to the audit of learning progress can be found in the Study Rules § 21 (6).

-Other additional conditions of registration for individual study programmes:
+Other additional conditions of registration for individual study programmes in the academic year 2024/25:

 Biomedical Engineering and Technolgies